FAQs for graduate offer holders (2021/22 entry)

 We recognise that the current situation regarding coronavirus (COVID-19) is causing uncertainty and difficulties, but we remain committed to limiting any impact this will have on your ability to take up your place.
 We will support you in the best possible way through the admissions process, and are committed to the highest standards of education, despite the ongoing pandemic.
 Scholarship award processes are also continuing, although the majority of scholarships for 2021/22 have now been awarded.

 Please find below answers to some of the frequently asked questions.
-As soon as we have further information, updates will be posted on the webpages for current students and offer holders, as well as shared via the Preparing for Oxford emails, and we would encourage you to check our website regularly.
+Updates will be posted on the webpages for current students and offer holders, and we would encourage you to check our website regularly.

 I cannot complete my undergraduate course because my education has been disrupted or my university has closed.
 What do I do?